elizabeth-poggie/elizabeth-poggie/_content/notes/19-W24-intro-to-programming.md

 For the purposes of this class, the goal is to become better programmers and not better designers.

-## WHy not MAUI
+## Why not MAUI

 `MAUI` is a cross platform application and `WPF` is only windows, however `MAUI` is

 - Still in it's early stages
 - Not as established so little third party packages.
-- It's in the process of maturing atm, however with time it will likely replace `WPF`
+- It's in the process of maturing, however with time it will likely replace `WPF`

-If your intent is to be a better cross platform developer and use `MAUI`, `WPF` will still be a good stepping stone to this type of application later down the line :)
+If your intent is to be a better cross platform developer, `WPF` will still be a good stepping stone to this type of application later down the line :)

 ## Why not Windows Forms?

 `WinForms` is lame lmao

-- Its old
+- It's old
-- Phasing out
+- It's phasing out
-- Limited Power
+- Has limited Power
-- Limited potential, get ready to become obsolete asap
+- and has limited career potential, get ready to become obsolete asap

 # Getting Started